 “Nathan did not understand what he was doing, he didn’t like sitting on the trike, and he refused to peddle.

 After quite a few attempts and a lot of frustrating encounters we decided to put the trike away and it went into storage for about 18 months, much to our dismay.”

-Autism is a lifelong disability which affects how people communicate and interact with the world.
+Autism is a lifelong disability that affects how people communicate and interact with the world.
 There are approximately 700,000 autistic adults and children in the UK.

 “18 months passed fairly quickly, and to our surprise, Nathan went straight onto the trike and started peddling without any coaxing!

 We think being that bit older helped and in general, he was a much happier boy.
 Even though Nathan cannot communicate verbally, his non-verbal actions told us that he loved riding his trike, so much so that we were averaging 13 miles a week!”

 Eventually, Nathan outgrew his trike and his parents bought a second-hand trike which lasted him about five years.